 You can easily check the status of Apple’s App Store services via the company’s System Status web page before you perform any of the troubleshooting steps below from your end.

 If you’re downloading multiple apps simultaneously on your iPhone, you can ask iOS to prioritize one of the app downloads.
 Press the app icon and choose Prioritize Download.
 Doing so will give the maximum attention and speed to downloading that app.

 Reboot the device

-It seems like older devices, like my jailbroken iPhone 5 with iOS 9.0.2 on it, seem to have a lot of software glitches with App Store downloads.
-Sometimes it says apps are downloading, and when I check my Home screen, they’re really not.
+It seems like older devices have a lot of software glitches with App Store downloads.
+Sometimes it says apps are downloading, and they’re not when I check my Home Screen.
 A reboot usually fixes the problem.
 In some cases, perhaps a jailbreak tweak itself is the cause of the problem.

 Try downloading a different app

-I’ve seen some cases where only a specific app in the App Store was having issues with downloading.
-Sometimes the developer pulls the app and the App Store doesn’t realize it until minutes after the pull.
+I’ve seen cases where only a specific app in the App Store was having issues downloading.
+Sometimes the developer pulls the app, and the App Store doesn’t realize it until minutes after the pull.
 In these cases, you might get unavailability errors or an infinitely-spinning download icon that never seems to accomplish any progress.

 If this sounds like your symptom, try downloading another free app from the App Store and see if the same thing happens.
 If not, this could be your problem.

 Sign out and back in again